Overview

-CBC Encryption
+ECB vs CBC Encryption Comparison

 To compare CBC and ECB encryption, I encrypted the image above with both encryption methods and key = 123456789.